Ruger P series: P93

 The P93 was developed in 1993 but not released until 1994.
-The P93 was designed as a compact version of the Ruger P89 and, as such, still had the investment cast aluminum alloy frame, though the frame was slimmer than that of the P89 and it omitted some unnecessary parts.
+The P93 was designed as a compact version of the P89 and, as such, still had the investment cast aluminum alloy frame, though the frame was slimmer than that of the P89 and it omitted some unnecessary parts.
 It was designed for shooters interested in lighter weight or easier concealability.
 The P93 lacks the flared nosepiece of the P89 and also features different grips with heavier checkering.
 Standard capacity was either 15 or 10 rounds.
 The P93 has a 3.9 in barrel that utilized a dropping link like the P89.
 A larger number of P93s than other variants were also double action-only without an external safety, due to its intended concealed carry market.
 The P93 was discontinued in 2004.